 Employed as a news reporter and the crime was committed to hinder an investigation

 Someone who had a restraining or court order against the accused

 A judge, juror, former juror, attorney, probation or parole officer

 This is a short list of situations that could warrant an aggravated first degree murder charge.
 There are dozens of other situations that could lead to you being charged with aggravated first degree murder.
-If you are found guilty of aggravated first degree murder, you may be sentenced to life in prison or even death.
+Someone found guilty of aggravated first degree murder could be sentenced to life in prison or even death.